Staff and Board of Directors

-Lisa Coffi (Founder) While retired after the 25th anniversary season last year, SBTS Founder Lisa now serves SBTS in her capacity as a board member.
+Lisa Coffi (Founder) retired after the 25th anniversary season in 2022.
 She holds an MFA in Theatre Management from CSU, Long Beach, and a BFA from CSU, Sacramento.
 She founded SBTS 26 years ago and has often called it her proudest achievement.
-She subsequently founded Little Fish Theatre so that performances could happen year-round.
+She subsequently co-founded Little Fish Theatre so that performances could happen year-round.
 She is enjoying her retirement in Newcastle, where she resides with her husband, Curt, two dogs (Sally & Charlie), one cat (Cricket), and two cows (Raisin & Nutmeg)

 BOARD OF DIRECTORS